Understanding Fuel Options for Flex-Fuel Vehicles

-Flex-fuel vehicles, or FFVs, are optimized to be able to run on special ethanol- and methanol-based fuels.
+Flex-fuel vehicles, or FFVs, are optimized to run on ethanol- and methanol-based fuels.
 But what happens if you put regular gasoline in the tank?
-Can regular gas be used in a flex-fuel vehice?
+Can regular gas be used in a flex-fuel vehicle?

 View Our Pre-Owned Flex-Fuel Vehicle Inventory

 Yes, standard gasoline can be used in flex-fuel vehicles.
-The engine inside FFVs is designed to run on gasoline as well as other fuels.
-This generally means gas blended with ethanol and methanol.
+The engine in FFVs is designed to run on gasoline and other fuels.
+This generally means a gas blend of ethanol and methanol.
 No matter what fuel you put into your FFV, it’s stored in the same tank.

 What fuels should not be used in an FFV?

 Do not put diesel or regular leaded gasoline inside an FFV.
 Admittedly, leaded gasoline is very rare these days, but if you happen to come across some, keep it out of your FFV tank.
-The flex-fuel designation generally means you can put E85 gasoline or regular unleaded gas in your vehicle.
+The flex-fuel designation generally means you can use E85 or regular unleaded gasoline in your vehicle.

 Does using regular gas in a flex fuel vehicle harm the engine?

-No. Putting E85 in a vehicle not designed for it is harmful, however.
+No. However, putting E85 in a vehicle not designed for it is harmful.

 Ever Wonder: Why is there a lot of oil in the Middle East?